By RICK SOLEM

 But that’s not to say the Brewers haven’t been active.
 They’ve re-signed guys and signed others to minor league deals, but it looked as though they made a somewhat big splash with Garza.

-Garza, who was traded from the Cubs to the Texans mid-season last year, is a risky endeavor for the team, considering he pitched just 155⅓ innings in 2013 and 103⅔ in 2012.
+Garza, who was traded from the Cubs to Texas mid-season last year, is a risky endeavor for the team, considering he pitched just 155⅓ innings in 2013 and 103⅔ in 2012.

 He was on the DL last year for shoulder injury and in 2012 because of an elbow – kind of important body parts for pitchers.